 Enter the car park as usual and exit at the end of your parking period, you do not need to go to the machine at the end of each car park stay.
 Once all seven credits have been used, you will need to purchase a new seven day pass from the machine following the same process.
 The seven exit pass is for visitor use only.

 There are various disabled parking areas around the East Entrance, adjacent to the visitors’ car park and in Maple Drive in front of and just beyond the Main Entrance.
 Disabled parking in these areas is free.
-There are further disabled parking spaces located within the visitors’ car park where the normal car park tariff applies.
+Disabled badge holders can also park within the visitor car park for free.
+Simply take your badge to either the main reception or cashiers who will process the concession.
+If both are closed then you will need to press the intercom on exiting the car park.

 There are free car parking spaces reserved for chemotherapy patients outside the unit.